-How Long Does a Weed High Last?
+How Long Does a Marijuana High Last & What to Expect?

 Whether you have somewhere to be or you’re just not enjoying your high, knowing how long your high will last is good info to have.
 Unfortunately, the answer to that question is far from cut-and-dry—a long list of variables come into play.

 We’ll do our best to help you understand how to estimate how long a weed high will last and throw in some tips to shorten or prolong your high to boot.

 The Quick Answer

 On the off chance that you're in a hurry, we'll start with the quick—albeit not very precise—answer.
 A weed high can last anywhere from 1 to 24 hours.
 That's based on how the body processes THC, the cannabinoid that makes you feel high, alone.

 Why such a massive range?
 Because not everyone metabolizes THC at the same rate, and not every THC product contains the same amount of THC.
 We realize a 23-hour time block is likely not quite accurate enough to answer your question, so let’s explore some variables.